 What is Mutu?

-Mutu is a peer to peer rental marketplace which is currently being built as an app and website that will be available to use very soon.
-We connect people who want things, with people who have them.
+Mutu is a peer-to-peer rental marketplace app which allows you to rent or lend almost anything.
+Simply put, we connect people who want things, with people who have them.

-Once ready, we will provide a safe and secure space for individuals & businesses to gain access to almost anything that they need by searching, comparing & locating items to rent based on budget and location.
+We provide a safe and secure space for individuals, businesses and community organisations to gain access to almost anything that they need by searching, comparing & locating items to rent based on budget and location.

-Mutu will allow you to lend out your under-utilised items.
+Mutu allows you to lend out your under-utilised items.
 This way you can keep your items rather than contribute to the growing landfill challenges in New Zealand.
 Mutu also allows businesses who have assets, vehicles or equipment to rent & lend their items to other users.

 You can rent or lend holiday, sport and leisure gear, like a paddleboard or bike.
 Some DIY tools to help a neighbour with their renovations.
 A vehicle for a business trip, construction equipment for your next project and much more.
 You name it, we'll lend it (excluding anything illegal, obviously!).